umonkey/treemap/README.md

 The project uses the [monorepo](https://en.wikipedia.org/wiki/Monorepo) approach to keep all the code in one place, for simplicity.
 The backend and the frontend are in separate directories.

 The backend is a REST API written in Rust.
 It uses the [Actix](https://actix.rs/) web framework.
 The database is [SQLite](https://www.sqlite.org/), used via [async-sqlite](https://docs.rs/async-sqlite/latest/async_sqlite/).
 Long running tasks are dispatched to an SQS queue.
 The API documentation can be found in the [wiki](https://github.com/umonkey/treemap/wiki/API).
+Rust is chosen for the backend to make it fast and safe, being able to handle a lot of requests in tiny environments.

 The frontend is written in TypeScript, using the [React](https://reactjs.org/) library.
 The UI is built with [Material-UI](https://material-ui.com/).
 The map is provided by [Leaflet](https://leafletjs.com/).
 The frontend is a [Progressive Web App](https://web.dev/progressive-web-apps/), which means it can be installed on a mobile device and used offline.